Skip to main content Skip to main content

 Closing the Global Gap—and What Comes Next

-For global brands, the U.S. sunscreen market has long required a workaround: formulate one product for markets where modern filters are available, and a different, more limited version for American shelves.
-That split has been costly, and it has left U.S. consumers with products that don’t always match what those same brands offer internationally.
+For global brands, the U.S. sunscreen market has long required a workaround: Formulate one product for markets where modern filters are available, and a different, more limited version for American shelves.
+Today's approval begins to close that divide.

-“Europe and Asia have had access to more advanced filters for years, which has allowed lighter textures, better UVA coverage, and fewer issues like chalkiness or heavy feel,” says Dr. Houshmand.
-“Adding bemotrizinol would make U.S. sunscreens more globally competitive.”
+"Europe and Asia have had access to more advanced filters for years, which has allowed lighter textures, better UVA coverage and fewer issues like chalkiness or heavy feel," says Dr. Houshmand.
+"Adding bemotrizinol makes U.S. sunscreens more globally competitive."

 Dobos agrees, while noting how much further there is to go.
 "Approval of bemotrizinol allows U.S. products to move closer to global performance expectations, especially in UVA protection.
 U.S. formulations will be able to achieve aesthetics that more closely resemble their international counterparts, but we still could use a few more modern filters to truly get on par with the rest of the world."